-The qualifications route offered by ACCA for the on-programme assessment includes three two-hour computer-based on demand examinations: Accountant in Business (FAB); Management Accounting (FMA) and Financial Accounting (FFA), which together form the Diploma in Accounting and Business.
-The candidate also has to undertake a Foundations in Professionalism (FiP) e-learning module which covers the relevant law, regulation, personal effectiveness and professional and personal ethics.
+The qualifications route offered by ACCA for the on-programme assessment includes three two-hour computer-based on demand examinations: Business and Technology (FBT); Management Accounting (FMA) and Financial Accounting (FFA), which together form the Diploma in Accounting and Business.
+The candidate also has to undertake a Foundations in Professionalism (FiP) module which covers the relevant law, regulation, personal effectiveness and professional and personal ethics.

-Candidates must complete the on-programme assessment of the ACCA Accounting Technician Apprenticeship (Level 4 Trailblazer) before moving on to the end-point assessment.
+Candidates must complete the on-programme assessment of the ACCA Accounting Technician Apprenticeship (Level 4) before moving on to the end-point assessment.